zekefeu/hasslium/README.md

 The main function takes an array of strings as the input, an `options` object, and a callback

-The options object is composed of a `macros` array (see examples below) to define macros before processing your file.
+The options object takes a `macros` array (see examples below) to define macros before processing your file.

 You can turn the verbose mode on for debugging purposes, even though the messages are pretty cryptic for now.